Strategic Rebate Management at Conklin Metal Industries: Unlocking Vendor Opportunities

 Distributor

-The Client
+The Customer

 Operating for nearly 150 years, Conklin Metal Industries has a rich history.
 Established in 1874, their headquarters are located in Atlanta, Georgia.
 Conklin Metal has numerous locations and warehouse facilities dedicated to serving the HVAC sheet metal and duct fabrication industry.

 Recently, we had the opportunity to speak with Brennan Hall, Director of Duct Fab Supplies and Air Distribution Products, at Conklin Metal.
-Brennan has been with the company for approximately two years and has accumulated 15 years of experience in the industry.
+Hall has been with the company for approximately two years and has accumulated 15 years of experience in the industry.
 He sees himself as a vital link for the flow of information within the organization.
 In this role, he takes on the responsibility of making strategic decisions while collaborating with sales, accounting and data teams while also acting as a liaison between their different branches.

 The Power of Buying Groups

 For the past decade, Conklin Metal Industries has been an active member of Affiliated Distributors (AD).
-Brennan describes AD as a stand-out as a buying group that goes above and beyond in offering its members the chance to fully delve into every aspect of their business and determine their desired direction.
+Hall describes AD as a stand-out as a buying group that goes above and beyond in offering its members the chance to fully delve into every aspect of their business and determine their desired direction.

-Brennan says, “Being an AD member presents us with a tremendous opportunity for growth and has brought about strategic changes for our company.
+Hall says, “Being an AD member presents us with a tremendous opportunity for growth and has brought about strategic changes for our company.
 It has influenced our decisions regarding vendor partnerships and how we can best support the buying group.
 We actively seek opportunities to align ourselves with AD and its vendor partners in ways that make sense for our overall operations.
 By doing so, we can reduce unnecessary overhead and improve our management capabilities.
-Rebates play a crucial role in this process, and we anticipate their significance growing even further as we continue to progress as a company”
+Rebates play a crucial role in this process, and we anticipate their significance growing even further as we continue to progress as a company”.

 Due to Conklin’s membership with AD, rebates have grown in importance for the company, resulting in both AD and non-AD programs, each with different levels of accessibility.
 Non-AD programs require significant amounts of email communication and a heavy lift when it comes to document management.
 AD programs, on the other hand, as managed through a dedicated portal.
 Users can log in and view all their existing programs.
 This portal also offers a comprehensive set of tools designed specifically to identify and manage these programs effectively.

-Brennan comments on the process, “The product committees at AD excel in negotiating rebate programs on behalf of us which greatly simplifies the process.
+Hall comments on the process, “The product committees at AD excel in negotiating rebate programs on behalf of us which greatly simplifies the process.
 When it comes to the non-AD side, however, you're essentially on your own, having to personally advocate and fight for those opportunities."

-The Challenge
+The Challenges

 The Need for Stronger Financial Processes